 CAREER AND LIFE – Graduation Transition Plan and Interview

 Each graduating student must complete and submit a TYPED Graduation Transition Plan assignment which demonstrates their readiness to move on as young adults in the community after graduating from high school.
 The assignment requires students to research post secondary schools, suitable careers, finances, health and wellness.
-The Graduation Plan is due on Thursday, November 30, 2017.
-Please hand in to Ms. Morabito or Ms. Neves in Room A233.
+The Graduation Plan is due on Thursday, November 30th, 2018.
+Please hand in to Ms. Morabito, Ms. Neves or Mr. I. Steko in Room A233.

-All students are welcome to drop by Room A233 during period 4 and meet with Ms. Morabito or Ms. Neves if they have questions or need support in satisfying their grad requirements.
+All students are welcome to drop by Room A233 during period 3 and meet with Ms. Morabito, Ms. Neves or Mr. I. Steko if they have questions or need support in satisfying their grad requirements.